Chrisdeleon91/Algorithmic-Trading-Project-1/README.md

-# Title: HFT Algorithmic Trading
+# HFT Algorithmic Trading

 ### Authors: Christopher De Leon, Dino Krezovikj, Mike West, Victor Andujar

 ### Introduction

 High-frequency trading (HFT) is a type of algorithmic trading that uses powerful computers and complex software to execute trades at very high speeds.
-HFT firms typically trade large volumes of securities, such as stocks, bonds, and currencies, and they generate profits by exploiting tiny price discrepancies in the market.
+HFT firms typically trade large volumes of securities, such as stocks, bonds, and currencies and they generate profits by exploiting tiny price discrepancies in the market.
 In this project, we propose to develop a HFT algorithmic trading system.
 Our goal is to create a profitable system that can trade cryptocurrencies at high speeds.

 * **System Design & Architecture**: To be led by Christopher, outlining the main components of the trading system and how they will interact.

-* **Algorithm Development**: Chris and Dino will collaborate to design, test, and optimize our high-frequency trading algorithms using Zipline Reloaded.
+* **Algorithm Development**: Chris and Dino will collaborate to design, test and optimize our high-frequency trading algorithms using Zipline Reloaded.

 * **Interface Design**: Mike will take the helm in designing a sleek, intuitive, and interactive interface using Streamlit, ensuring the system is user-friendly and efficient.